Diseases and natural enemies confronted by giant pandas

-Digestive system diseases: vomit, diarrhea, blood in stool, and ileus;
+Digestive system diseases: vomit, diarrhea, blood in the stool, and ileus;

 Respiratory system diseases: cold and upper respiratory tract infection;